-Length of the garment-Measured from the shoulder (close to the neck) to where you want the garment hemline.
+Length of the garment-Measured from the shoulder (close to the neck, where it is highest) to where you want the garment hemline.
 Tape should go over the fullest part of the bust.
 If it is a pant or skirt, measure from where you want it to be tied at the waist, to the hemline you want.

 Sleeve length – This is according to your preference .
 Where your sleeve should end.
 If the sleeve length is past the elbow you should bend the arm slightly when taking the measurement.

-Neck Depth – From the base of the neck measure how much depth you want for the Front neckline and Back neckline.
-A comfortable neck depth for back is from 1 inch to 3 inch but you can go as deep as you want but for front neck line do not go too deep ( for reasons you know).
-A 6.5 inch is what I usually use; again individual preference and also depending on the pattern.
+Neck Depth – From the base of the neck, measure how much depth you want for the Front neckline and Back neckline.
+A comfortable neck depth for the back is from 1 inch to 3 inches, but you can go as deep as you want; For the front neckline, do not go too deep ( for reasons you know).
+A 6.5-inch is what I usually use; again, individual preference and also depends on the pattern.

 Neck width – This is usually taken as 1/12 th of the bust round – so if you have a bust round of 36 inch you should take a neck width of 3 inch.
 This is a very close width and you can add a 1/2 inch for a relaxed neck.

 Armhole depth (Armscye) – Armscye is basically the measure around your arm joint – it is taken about 1/2 inch further from the armpit (as per the individual preference of fit).
 The armhole depth refers to the measure from the back nape of the neck to the bust line.
 This is taken according to the bust round, or as per the measurement you have made on the body.
 For this measure, you can easily calculate bust round/8 + 3.5 inches.